As medical marijuana continues to be debated, more doctors are coming out in favor of its use.

 A study conducted by NIDA researchers concluded that 9% of people who ever try marijuana will become addicted to it at some point, which is similar to caffeine.
 On the other hand, the same study found an addictive potential of 15% for alcohol and 32% for tobacco.

-10. Marijuana is being studied as a treatment for tumors and various forms of cancer
+10. Marijuana is being studied as a treatment for various forms of cancer.

 For cancer patients, relief of nausea and pain are not the only potential benefits of marijuana.